rcqx/psychrometrics/1_principles/11_psychrometrics.md

 # 1. PSYCHROMETRICS
 The use of thermodynamic properties to analyse conditions and processes involving moist air.

-### 1.1 Dry and moist air composition
+## 1.1 Dry and moist air composition
-**Atmospheric air**
- : Contains gaseous components as well as water vapor and miscellaneous contaminants
+Atmospheric air: Contains gaseous components as well as water vapor and miscellaneous contaminants

-**Dry air**
- : Atmospheric air with all water vapor and contaminants removed.
+Dry air: Atmospheric air with all water vapor and contaminants removed.

-**Moist air**
- : Mixture of dry air and water vapor.
-The amount of water vapor varies from zero (dry air) to a maximum that depends on temperature and pressure. **Saturation** is a state of equilibrium between moist air and condensed water phase (liquid or solid).
+Moist air: Mixture of dry air and water vapor.
+The amount of water vapor varies from zero (dry air) to a maximum that depends on temperature and pressure.

+Saturation:State of equilibrium between moist air and condensed water phase (liquid or solid).

-### 1.2 Standard atmosphere
+## 1.2 Standard atmosphere

 Temperature and barometric pressure of air varies with altitude and with local geographic and weather conditions.
 The standard atmosphere allows to estimate properties at various altitudes.